This is not hard, but so many people do not get it, especially the “social justice” Left.

 The entertainer John Mayer, ironically a well-known serial womanizer, responded to the Kavanaugh hearings and #MeToo by saying we should tear up the social contract between men and women and replace it with a new one in which men were expected to behave better.
 I agree with him as far as he goes, but not out of male guilt.
 We need to tear up the contract and renegotiate a whole slew of things between men and women.
-After recently learning of the female supremacist views of powerful Democratic women like Senator Mazie Hirono, I think everything up to the Nineteenth Amendment needs to be on the table.
+Continue reading “Tear Up The Contract”

 I got hooked in the usual way.
 I truly like women as people and see them as equal, and as a college student I was deluded into thinking there was some value in feminism because of its institutional power in academia.
 I was open-minded enough to accept their “critique” of men and society as a valid viewpoint, although I disagreed with some.
 And I was fine with losing “privilege” and power for the cause.
 Neither was really a loss since I had never felt I had any rights or privileges over women.

 Being open-minded, however, it took me a long time to realize that there is nothing wrong with feeling disgust when you are confronted by certain kinds of criticism.
 If people say they oppose group hatred and prejudice but are libeling and shaming you for being the person you were born as, or if people are holding you to impossible standards of behavior but accept no standards for their own, you should feel disgusted.
 These people are delusional or hypocrites at best.
 They are pure evil, akin to some of the worst actors in history, at worst.
 Continue reading “Recovering Feminist”

 “The law of gravity is nonsense.
 No such law exists.
 If I think I float, and you think I float, then it happens.”